Unity, now valued at $6B, raising up to $525M – TechCrunch

 This event could potentially signify that the company is pushing back its timeline for an IPO, keeping employees that have been sitting on equity for several years happy as Unity labors on in private markets.
 It’s worth noting that the company has raised hundreds of million previously with the same intent of buying back employee shares.
 It was reported earlier this year that Unity was targeting an IPO in the first half of 2020.

-These announcements follow a high-profile lawsuit filed last month by a former female executive at the company who claimed that she had been sexually harassed repeatedly by current Unity CEO John Riccitiello.
+These announcements follow a high-profile lawsuit filed last month by a former female executive at the company who claimed she had been sexually harassed repeatedly by current Unity CEO John Riccitiello.

 SF-based Unity has more than 2,000 employees.
-The company builds developer tools which are used game studios to create video games across a number of platforms.
+The company builds developer tools used by game studios to create video games across a number of platforms.
 The company claims that half of all games are created using the company’s game engine.